Civil Aid Service helps residents of lowland areas prepare for typhoon (with photos)

 Here is an item of interest to swimmers.

-The Leisure and Cultural Services Department announced today (June 23) that due to big waves, the red flag has been hoisted at Turtle Cove Beach in Southern District, Hong Kong Island.
+The Leisure and Cultural Services Department announced today (September 15) that due to big waves, red flag has been hoisted at Butterfly Beach in Tuen Mun District.
 Beach-goers are advised not to swim at the beach.